 And as author and friend Simon Sinek once told us, we’d beThis is not just a ‘better’ way to lead, it is the only way to lead.
 Click To Tweet selfish if we didn’t share this with others.

-This week we took another big step in building that better world through the launching of our new BW Leadership Institute, created to share with other organizations what we have learned about building and fostering a people-centric culture.
+This week we took another big step in building that better world through the launching of our new BW Leadership Institute, (now Chapman & Co.
+Leadership Institute, learn more here) created to share with other organizations what we have learned about building and fostering a people-centric culture.

-Through the BW Leadership Institute, like-minded organizations can now partner with us to undertake the critical steps to implement their own culture change: learning better listening and communication skills, developing leaders, establishing a vision, creating an environment of continuous improvement, and much more.
+Through the BW Leadership Institute, like-minded organizations can now partner with us to undertake the critical steps to implement their own culture change and develop outstanding leaders: learning better listening and communication skills, developing leaders, establishing a vision, creating an environment of continuous improvement, and much more.

 Three pilot sessions of the Leadership Institute’s introductory course, Beyond Benchmarking, have sold out.
 Executives from organizations like Wal-Mart, Starbucks, Roquette, Ariens, Accenture, MiTek Industries, and City of Clayton, MO, attended the events.
 Business leaders from as far away as South Africa have even travelled to St. Louis to participate.